 Sugar syrup for shaping mochi

-- Soak the sakura flower in a bowl of water for 30 minutes.
+- Soak the sakura flower and leaves in a bowl of water for 30 minutes. *6

 - Scoop the flower onto a paper towel and tap dry with paper towel and set aside.

-- Divide the an (red bean paste) into 10 balls (20g each) and set aside.
+- Divide the anko (red bean paste) into 6 balls (20g each) and set aside.

-- Meanwhile, place the water and sugar in a saucepan.
+- Place the water and sugar in a saucepan.
 Bring it to boil to dissolve the sugar.
-Transfer the sugar water to a large bowl.
+Add the beetroot juice and stir.
+Transfer the sugar water to a large bowl and set aside.

 - Make the sugar syrup for shaping by putting all the ingredients in a saucepan and bring it to simmer.
 When the gelatine has dissolved, turn the heat off.

-- 10. Brush some cling wrap sheet with the sugar syrup and place about 50 g of steamed rice and flatten the rice.
+- Brush some cling wrap sheet with the sugar syrup and place 1/6 of steamed rice and flatten the rice with a spatula.

-- 12. Repeat the same for the rest and decorate with the sakura flowers on top.
+- Repeat the same for the rest.
+Three wrapping with sakura leaves and three decorated with the sakura flowers on top.